FromZeus/fast_builder/Readme.rst

 - Branch
     This property is needed for update package versions with global list of requirements.
 You can chose in [master, juno, icehouse].

+An example of config.yaml you can find in the directory.

 Stages of building
 ^^^^^^^^^^^^^^^^^^
 0. Hidden stage is for prepare all files to make and build also for getting names of necessary files and folders